Bad Kleinkirchheim: Politics

-Buildings
+The mayor of Bad Kleinkirchheim, Matthias Krenn (BKK), was re-elected in 2021.

+Infrastructure

+Notable buildings

 This town is most famous for its church, built circa 1492.
 There are also many farms and mills.

 Sports

 The town is known for its ski resorts, offering skiable slopes of 185 km, as well as 16 km of tracks for cross-country skiing.
 The Alpine Skiing World Cup is also held here often.
 The local ski club, the Ski Club Kleinkirchheim, was established in 1947 and has about 2,000 members, a population larger than the town itself.

 Besides skiing, other less popular sports include football, golf, and tennis.
 The town also has a chess club.